-- our future operating or financial results; - the strength of world economies and currencies; - fluctuations in interest rates and foreign exchange rates; - the impact of the discontinuance of the London Interbank Offered Rate for US Dollars, or LIBOR, after June 30, 2023 on interest rates of our credit facilities that reference LIBOR in the interest rate; - general market conditions, including the market for our vessels, fluctuations in spot and charter rates and vessel values; - the length and severity of the ongoing novel coronavirus (COVID-19) outbreak, including its impact on the demand for seaborne transportation of petroleum products; - availability of financing and refinancing; - our business strategy and other plans and objectives for growth and future operations, including planned and unplanned capital expenditures; - our ability to successfully employ our vessels; - planned, pending or recent acquisitions, business strategy and expected capital spending or operating expenses, including drydocking, surveys, upgrades and insurance costs; - potential liability from pending or future litigation; - the impact of increasing scrutiny and changing expectations from investors, lenders and other market participants with respect to our Environmental, Social and Governance or ESG policies; - general domestic and international political conditions, including the impact of conflict in Ukraine; - potential disruption of shipping routes due to accidents or political events; - · vessel breakdowns and instances of off-hire;
+- our future operating or financial results; - the strength of world economies and currencies; - fluctuations in interest rates and foreign exchange rates; - general market conditions, including the market for our vessels, fluctuations in spot and charter rates and vessel values; - availability of financing and refinancing; - our business strategy and other plans and objectives for growth and future operations, including planned and unplanned capital expenditures; - our ability to successfully employ our vessels; - planned, pending or recent acquisitions, business strategy and expected capital spending or operating expenses, including drydocking, surveys, upgrades and insurance costs; - potential liability from pending or future litigation; - the impact of increasing scrutiny and changing expectations from investors, lenders and other market participants with respect to our Environmental, Social and Governance, or ESG. policies; - general domestic and international political conditions, including ongoing armed conflict between Russia and Ukraine and the developments in the Middle East, such as the armed conflict between Israel and Hamas and the related Houthi vessel attacks in the Red Sea; - potential disruption of shipping routes due to accidents or political events; - the length and severity of epidemics and other public health concerns, including any impact on the demand for seaborne transportation of petroleum products; - vessel breakdowns and instances of off-hire; - competition within our industry; - the supply of and demand for vessels comparable to ours; - corruption, piracy, militant activities, political instability, terrorism, and ethnic unrest in locations where we may operate; - delays and cost overruns in drydocks or other capital projects; - our level of indebtedness; - our ability to obtain financing and to comply with the restrictive and other covenants in our financing arrangements; - our need for cash to meet our debt service obligations;

-- competition within our industry; - the supply of and demand for vessels comparable to ours; - corruption, piracy, militant activities, political instability, terrorism, and ethnic unrest in locations where we may operate; - delays and cost overruns in construction projects; - our level of indebtedness; - our ability to obtain financing and to comply with the restrictive and other covenants in our financing arrangements; - our need for cash to meet our debt service obligations; - our levels of operating and maintenance costs, including bunker prices, drydocking and insurance costs; - our ability to successfully identify, consummate, integrate, and realize the expected benefits from acquisitions; - · reputational risks; - availability of skilled workers and the related labor costs and related costs; - compliance with governmental, tax, environmental and safety regulation; - any non-compliance with the U.S. Foreign Corrupt Practices Act of 1977 (FCPA) or other applicable regulations relating to bribery; - general economic conditions and conditions in the oil and natural gas industry; - effects of new products and new technology in our industry; - the failure of counterparties to fully perform their contracts with us; - our dependence on key personnel; - adequacy of insurance coverage; - our ability to obtain indemnities from customers; - changes in laws, treaties or regulations applicable to us; - the volatility of the price of our common shares and our other securities; - other factors that may affect our future results; and - these factors and other risk factors described in this annual report and other reports that we furnish or file with the U.S. Securities and Exchange Commission, or the SEC.
+- our levels of operating and maintenance costs, including bunker prices, drydocking and insurance costs; - our ability to successfully identify, consummate, integrate, and realize the expected benefits from acquisitions; - reputational risks; - availability of skilled workers and the related labor costs and related costs; - compliance with governmental, tax, environmental and safety regulation; - any non-compliance with the U.S. Foreign Corrupt Practices Act of 1977 (FCPA) or other applicable regulations relating to bribery; - general economic conditions and conditions in the oil and natural gas industry; - effects of new products and new technology in our industry; - the failure of counterparties to fully perform their contracts with us; - our dependence on key personnel; - adequacy of insurance coverage; - our ability to obtain indemnities from customers; - changes in laws, treaties or regulations applicable to us; - the volatility of the price of our common shares and our other securities; - other factors that may affect our future results; and - these factors and other risk factors described in this annual report and other reports that we furnish or file with the U.S. Securities and Exchange Commission, or the SEC.